 Master’s Degree in Medical Engineering

-The Cherng Department of Medical Engineering offers the degrees of Doctor of Philosophy and Master of Science, with the master’s degree may be awarded to a student along the way toward a PhD degree.
-Currently, the Cherng Department of Medical Engineering does not accept students for Master-only program.
+The Cherng Department of Medical Engineering offers the degree of Doctor of Philosophy but does not accept students for Master-only program.
+A master’s degree may be awarded to a student along the way toward a PhD degree.
 The Option requirements for the MS degree are the same as those for the PhD degree except that the MS degree does not require research units, qualifying exam, candidacy exam, and thesis defense.
 In general, the degree is not conferred before the end of the first year of residence.

 Degree of Doctor of Philosophy in Medical Engineering